Ou Medicine

 The correct answer is

-Keep any medications in their original bottles and carry a copy of your prescriptions, along with a note from your doctor if you take controlled substances.
+Keep any medications in their original bottles and carry a copy of your prescriptions, along with a note from your healthcare provider if you take controlled substances.
+If you have a complicated or unstable health condition such as irregular heart rate or a serious respiratory disease, consider asking your provider for a letter that explains your condition and the treatment approaches that have worked.

 A.